Kr224/AI-based-moodboard-generator/Readme.md

-# 🌟 MoodBoardAI – AI-Powered Moodboard Generator
+# 🌟 VibeCanvas – AI-Powered Moodboard Generator

 ## 🖼️ Overview
-MoodBoardAI is a simple AI-based moodboard generator that fetches relevant images based on user input and filters them using **machine learning** for improved accuracy.
+VibeCanvas is a simple AI-based moodboard generator that fetches relevant images based on user input and filters them using **machine learning** for improved accuracy.
 Inspired by Pinterest, this project helps users quickly visualize moods, aesthetics, and concepts.

 ## 🚀 Features